tqzamf/pnx8950-nanoboot/README.md

 * in Linux, write the kernel to flash: `nandwrite -p /dev/mtd2 uImage`.
 	* if necessary, erase partition first: `flash_eraseall /dev/mtd2`.

-that's it. you can also configure U-Boot to load the kernel from somewhere else, eg. from `/boot/linux` on SATA. this is slower, but easier to recover from: just connect the SATA device to a Linux PC and change the file.
+that's it. you can also configure U-Boot to load the kernel from somewhere else, eg. from `/boot/linux` on SATA. this is slower, but makes it easier to recover from trouble: just connect the SATA device to a Linux PC and change the file.

 ## Recommended Flash partition tables